owenps/Chess-Line-Analysis/README.md

 ## FAQ

-> How do I only look at rapid/classical games?
+> How do I only look at rapid/classical games? <br> How do I only view games within my rating?

 Inside the `settings.json` file you can configure all the database settings which include time controls and ratings.
-Simply open the file in notepad or your favourite text editor and change the `true` values to `false` or vice versa.
+Simply open the file in notepad or your favourite text editor and change whichever `true` values to `false` or vice versa.

 > Does this include the Lichess masters database?